semiographics/clue-django/readme.md

 For future years, the file upsert.sql creates an empty table with which to append new records.

-Both operations are stated in the psql scripts contained in the batch files ocaf.bat and upsert.bat
+Both operations are defined in the psql scripts contained in the batch files ocaf.bat and upsert.bat

 ## api/postgresql/ocaf_model.csv
 The full dataset is available here as CSV.